top of page

 • Inform the Local Authority of any student who has a continuous period of 10 or more days unauthorised absence

 • Not authorise holidays in term time unless there are exceptional circumstances.
-Parents/carers need to be aware that applications for ‘exceptional circumstance leave of absence’ that are declined may result in a Penalty Notice being issued for 5 or more days of absence.
+Parents / Carers should be aware that applications for “special circumstance leave of absence” that are refused may result in a Penalty Notice being issued for 5 or more days of absence.
 Applications must be made in writing well in advance of the absence.
+Applications should be made to the Attendance Officer, in letter or email to attendance@allhallows.org.uk.
+Where no application or communication with school is made, the leave absence will be marked unauthorised and may result in a Penalty Notice being issued.

 Students will: